 City centre disabled access

-You can still access the city centre in your car if you have a blue badge parking permit.
+You can still access the city centre by car if you have a Blue Badge parking permit.

 See the city centre disabled access page for information on getting around the city centre.